Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 • Similarly, a 2009 study analyzing psychiatric facility records suggested a higher number of admissions during the full moon, particularly for patients with violent behavioral disturbances.

-• In 2019, US and Swiss researchers analyzed of over 17,000 individuals treated in psychiatric wards over a decade revealed no evidence of increased aggression during the full moon phase.
+• However, conflicting research challenges these ideas.
+In 2019, US and Swiss researchers analyzed of over 17,000 individuals treated in psychiatric wards over a decade revealed no evidence of increased aggression during the full moon phase.

 Despite scientific evidence refuting these beliefs, they persist in cultural narratives.
 I believe that the persistence of these lunar influence beliefs may be rooted more in emotional desires than rational understanding.

-Moon’s Impact on Human Reproduction
+– Moon’s Effect on Human Reproduction

 Coined by author Louise Lacey, the term “Lunaception” originally aimed to explore the connection between female hormones and the phases of the moon as a method of natural birth control.